SimplyKnownAsG/yamlize/README.rst

 ``Yamlizable.dump``
 -------------------
 All subclasses implement a ``dump`` class method.
-The class method is then used to write YAML from Python object instances.
+The class method is used to write YAML from Python object instances.

 arguments :
     ``data`` : instance of subclass